-Here’s what the majority of the ad tech companies claim to do – “Buyers, we help you improve the ROI by targeting the right people, at the right place, in the right moment.
+Here’s what the majority of the ad tech companies claim to do – “Buyers, we help you improve the ROI by targeting the right people, at the right place, at the right moment.
 And, publishers, your audience will be served the perfect ads based on their behavior and Internet history”.

-Not just ad tech, companies and data miners in the non-advertising space understand this and are increasingly willing to be a data supplier.
+Not just ad tech, companies, and data miners in the non-advertising space understand this and are increasingly willing to be a data supplier.
 More recently, Three, a UK mobile network approached the adtech industry as ‘vendor for anonymized customer data’.

 The company has partnered with Zeotap to offer two programmatic ad products.
 ‘Relevant advertising’, which helps advertisers to reach 10 Million Three customers based on data such as age, gender, home location, and work location.
 ‘Connect’ is another ad product to help target ads by combining Three customer data with other datasets.